christianhelle/christianhelle.github.io/_posts/2023/2023-02-09-atc-cosmos.md

 ## ICosmosReader< T >

-Cosmos DB is really good at point read operations, and this is really cheap to do.
+Cosmos DB is very good at point-read operations, and this is cheap to do.
 The `ICosmosReader<T>` interface provides the following methods for point read operations:

 ```cs
 Task<T> ReadAsync(